buthlezi/buthlezi/README.md

 You can click the Preview link to take a look at your changes.

 --->
-Hi, my name is Fowell aka buthlezi.
+Hi, my name is Fowell Whitfield - aka buthlezi.
 I'm currently learning Python and Django